Adelheid Popp: Early life

 Adelheid Dworschak, was born 11 February 1869, into a poor working-class family in Inzersdorf, Vienna, Austria (now part of Liesing).
 Out of 15 children, only five survived in the family, and Dworschak was the youngest of the fifteen.
-Her mother was a traditional Catholic.
+Her mother, Anna, was a traditional Catholic.
 Her father, Adalbert, was a weaver and an abusive alcoholic.
 Dworschak grew up in a violent environment, and at six years old her father died of cancer, leaving the family poorer than before.
 She received three years of formal education but was often absent due to familial illnesses.
 Her mother, who was illiterate, could not write Dworschak letters of absence, leading to her imprisonment for several hours. only to have to leave school at the age of 10 to help support her family.
 She worked briefly as a domestic worker, as a seamstress' apprentice crocheting handkerchiefs, and finally as a factory worker.
 In many of these positions Dworschak was exploited or sexually harassed.

 In the mid-1880s Dworschak became interested in politics.
 A friend of her brother introduced her to the working class social movement and social democratic newspapers and literature.
 She read about how poverty was universal and a product of an unjust society.
 The living conditions of working-class families were particularly relevant to her life, as Dworschak had grown up impoverished and been exploited by employers., In 1889 she attended her first public meeting for the Social Democratic Workers Party, with her brother.
 She was the only woman at the meeting.